betaglot/betaglot/docs/dev/Sequence.md

 ```

-Standardize the way that Phrases of BetaElements are represented in code and graphically.
+Standardize the way that Phrases of BetaTaxons are represented in code and graphically.

 💜 Graphic